Acts of God (novel): Plot

-That evening, walking around Petra, Decker met Rhoda Donafin, the widow of Decker's closest friend Tom Donafin, as well as his sons, Tom, Jr., and Decker Donafin (this was the first Decker knew that Tom named one of his children after him, and it affected him greatly).
-Decker met several people around Petra, and realized that none of the people he met were anything like the overzealous, wild-eyed fundamentalists that he saw on TV, or read about in the papers.
+That evening, walking around Petra, Decker meets Rhoda Donafin, the widow of Decker's closest friend Tom Donafin, as well as his sons, Tom, Jr., and Decker Donafin (this is the first Decker knew that Tom named one of his children after him, and it affects him greatly).
+Decker meets several people around Petra, and realizes that none of the people he met were anything like the overzealous, wild-eyed fundamentalists that he saw on TV, or read about in the papers.
 These people were caring, friendly and scared.
-When Rhoda indicated to Decker that they were to be attacked by Christopher and the armies of the world, even offering Decker a timeframe for when this was to occur.
-Decker promised that was not the case, and if it were, he would talk sense to Christopher, and maybe they could all become friends - or at the least allies - in the evolution of Humankind.
-Rhoda reacted with an amused dismissal of Decker's promise, however the two remained friendly even if they disagreed on this.
+Rhoda then indicates to Decker that they are to be attacked by Christopher and the armies of the world, even offering Decker a timeframe for when this is to occur.
+Decker promises that this is not the case, and if it is, he would talk sense to Christopher, and maybe they could all become friends - or at the least allies - in the evolution of Humankind.
+Rhoda reacts with an amused dismissal of Decker's promise, however the two remain friendly even if they disagree on this.
 Decker ate with the Donafins, and treated them to stories of their father when he and Decker used to share adventures and misadventures when they were younger.

-After Shabbat, Decker was provided a ride, as promised, to Israel, where he caught a plane back to his home in Maryland where he planned to rest for a few days.
-On his way home, he noticed that everyone bearing Christopher's mark was also bearing bandages that covered up painful sores and blisters.
-Decker decided to hold off on the Communion for a bit.
+After Shabbat, Decker is provided a ride, as promised, to Israel, where he catches a plane back to his home in Maryland where he plans to rest for a few days.
+On his way home, he notices that everyone bearing Christopher's mark is also bearing bandages that cover up painful sores and blisters.
+Decker decides to hold off on the Communion for a bit.

 This first plague of sores caused outrage among Humankind who demanded that Christopher retaliate against Yahweh.
-The United Nations instituted penalties for sedition and collusion with Yahweh.
-Leaders of Fundamentalists groups were subject to capital punishment.
-The rationale was that although capital punishment was distasteful for many, removal of the opposing force was necessary to Humankind's evolutionary journey, and furthermore, individuals would be reincarnated free of their past prejudices and philosophies, and will join everyone else in the procession into the New Age.
+The United Nations institutes penalties for sedition and collusion with Yahweh.
+Leaders of Fundamentalists groups are subject to capital punishment.
+The rationale is that although capital punishment is distasteful for many, removal of the opposing force is necessary to Humankind's evolutionary journey, and furthermore, individuals will be reincarnated free of their past prejudices and philosophies, and will join everyone else in the procession into the New Age.